 Laser welding is the main welding process in the manufacturing of high-speed railway and automobile.

-(1) The position of the welding parts should be very precise and must be within the focus range of the laser beam.
+(1) The need for precise positioning of the welding parts within the focus range of the laser beam.

-(2) When the welding parts need clamps, must ensure that the final position of the weld is aligned with the welding spot where will be impacted by the laser beam.
+(2) The need for clamps that ensure the final position of the weld is aligned with the welding spot that will be impacted by the laser beam.

-(4) The welding properties of high reflectance and high thermal conductivity materials such as aluminum, copper, and alloys will be changed by the laser.
+(4) The impact of laser welding on the properties of high reflectance and high thermal conductivity materials such as aluminum, copper, and alloys.

-(6) Energy conversion efficiency is too low, usually less than 10%.
+(6) Low energy conversion efficiency, usually less than 10%.

-(7) Fast solidification of the weld bead, may have stoma and embrittlement.
+(7) The fast solidification of the weld bead that may lead to porosity and embrittlement.

 Fig.4 Laser lettering